magoo/risk-measurement/docs/_sources/risk/defined.rst.txt

 We face limitations as engineers that may hinder our ability to influence the either the likelihoods *or* impacts that compose a risk.

-This goes against definitions of risk that attempt to track the *Expected Value* of a risk, which demand that both factors are calculated.
+This goes against definitions of risk that attempt to strictly track the *Expected Value* of a risk, which demand that both factors are calculated.

 .. note::
   The Expected Value of risk is equal to the product of its likelihood and impact.
 For example, a 50% likelihood of a $10 loss within a year has an expected value of $5 annually.

-However, we *may not want to measure both*!

-In our example vault was in a bank, the "losses" may be obvious.
-But what if artwork is in the vault?
-What about a softer subject, like, reputation?
-For instance, you may try to reduce the overnight holdings of the bank vault (impact).
-You may install a thicker vault to prevent robbery (likelihood).
-It's common to be limited to solutions that focus on one component of risk and not the other.

-Both of these impact the expected value of a loss.
-You can still work on these independent factors and trust that an expected value is being influenced positively.

-In some cases, an organization may be *very intentionally* increasing one factor or another.
-For instance, a business may be trying to collect as much artwork as possible, and limiting this operation may be counterintuitive to the business.
+A fully rational approach to mitigating this risk would be to explore options that reduce the Expected Value of this risk.

+However, in reality, we may not be operating in a fully quantified environment.
+For instance, we might be the company that manufactures the walls of the vault.
+We don't get to know what will be stored inside of our vaults, but we do know how likely a certain type of drill would pierce the vault, given a certain amount of time.

+Alternatively, we may be in charge of customer use of the vault.
+Maybe this allows us to estimate the value of what is stored in the vault, but aren't tasked with understanding the likelihood of it being stolen.

+Indeed, many people involved with risk will need their own measurement tooling before Expected Value can be considered.

+There are plenty of examples where engineers will not be calculating the full Expected Value of losses, but this does not limit their measurement opportunity to help inform this value.
+It's important to recognize that an engineer may be surfacing specific details for future management, and that these values are useful.

+These sorts of measurement limitations are common in engineering.
+This documentation serves as guidance towards risk measurement in more practical situations so that they can be useful with broader risk management situations where expected values become useful while informing a broad picture of risk, and the decision making associated with it.

-The world being as it is, the expected value of a risk is a desirable thing to measure, if it is reasonable to do so.
-We can trust that efforts to mitigate a risk may reduce the Expected Value of a loss, even if we don't have the full picture measured.
+The world being as it is, the Expected Value of a risk is a desirable thing to measure, but it is unreasonable to think that all participants in risk mitigation will be fully concerned with it.
+Instead, we can trust that efforts to mitigate a risk may reduce the Expected Value of a loss, even if an engineer doesn't have the full picture measured.

 Conclusion
 ----------
-As engineers, we must work on estimations of well defined likelihoods or impacts.
-We do not always need to measure both.
-First, we need to measure the targets of our efforts.
+As engineers, we must work to influence the likelihoods and impacts associated with a well defined future event.
+We do not always need to measure both, but we'd like to eventually.
+First, we need to measure that our individual efforts are making a difference.

 We can focus and target these areas of risk by defining them as :doc:`scenarios </risk/scenarios>`.